ph4r05/remote-card/vsmartcard.md

 Sometimes, `make osx` fails, just re-run the command.

 - Open `virtualsmartcard-0.8_osx.dmg` and install OpenPACE
-- Install VirtualSmartCard, if it fails, do the following
+- Install VirtualSmartCard, if it fails, do the following.

+After installation do not forget to configure Info.plist (below)

 ```bash
 ./configure --enable-infoplist